Landing a golf ball on the fairway with as much distance as possible can be tough without a consistent golf swing.

 Here is some information on the very forgiving Callaway Big Bertha Fusion Driver.

 Golfing can be tough enough if you don’t get the chance to practice and work on your skills.
-Callaway Golf spends a lot of time and money creating equipment that makes it as easy as possible out on the golf course for all golfers.
+Callaway Golf spends a lot of time and money creating equipment that makes it as easy as possible out on the golf course for all golfers, including golf beginners.

-Here are some features on there very innovative and forgiving Callaway Big Bertha Fusion Driver.
+Here are some features on there very innovative and forgiving new Callaway Fusion Driver.

 Titanium Exo Cage

 The body of this driver is made up of a thing they call the Titanium Exo Cage.
 This is a very innovative way of making the driver well performing and durable.
 The entire driver head is not all Titanium.
 It is mixed with some other materials to create an ultra lightweight head.

 The Fusion Driver head has a mixture of Titanium and Carbon.
 Carbon is used on the crown and two spots on the sole.
 This material is 35% lighter than titanium and also thinner than some of the previous composite drivers.
 Basically, it frees up weight to create a centre of gravity lower and further back.